 - 150 local variety vegetable seedlings. - Designed to fit within a 5x5 meter garden area. - Crops are harvest-ready in 3-4 weeks from distribution. - Provide sustainable food supply for a family of 5. - At least one nutritious meal per day over a 12-month period. - Aimed at de-risking crop rearing at its most vulnerable growth stage.

 Double Pandemic: COVID-19 and Ultra Poverty

-Lawrence with his wife and six children at their home in Rwemishinya Village, Kanungu District.
+Lawrence with his wife and six children Rwemishinya Village, Kanungu District.